Coordinating Circle.

 • People are required to use good judgement and be honest and open about any potential conflicts, or anything that could be perceived as a conflict between themselves and a Network decision.

-• When a conflict of interest exists, the person will leave meetings when the matter is discussed and will not participate in any discussions or decisions made about the matter, including decisions through email.
+• When a conflict of interest exists, the person will not participate in any discussions or decisions made about the matter.